Yaws: Signs and symptoms

-The secondary stage occurs months to two years later (but usually 1–2 months later), and may thus begin when the mother's wound has not yet healed.
+The secondary stage occurs months to two years later (but usually 1–2 months later), and may thus begin when the mother wound has not yet healed.
 It happens when the bacterium spreads in the blood and lymph.
 It begins as multiple, pinhead-like papules; these initial lesions grow and change in appearance and may last weeks before healing, with or without scarring.

 Secondary yaws typically shows widespread skin lesions that vary in appearance, including "crab yaws" (areas of skin of abnormal color) on the palms of the hands and soles of the feet (named for the crab-like gait they cause people with painful soles to assume).
 These may show desquamation.
 These secondary lesions frequently ulcerate and are then highly infectious, but heal after 6 months or more.

 Secondary yaws affects the skin and bones.
 The most common bone-related problem is periostitis, an inflammation around the bone, which often occurs in the bones of the fingers and the long bones of the lower arms and legs, causing swollen fingers and limbs.
 This causes pain at night and thickening of the affected bones (periostitis).
 About 75% of infected children surveyed in Papua New Guinea reported joint pain.
 Swollen lymph nodes, fever, and malaise are also common.

 A latent infection develops after primary and secondary yaws (and possibly, in some cases, without these phases).
 Within five years (rarely, within ten years), it can relapse and become active again, causing further secondary lesions, which may infect others.
 These relapse lesions are most commonly found around the armpits, mouth, and anus.

 Secondary yaws begin as multiple small lesions.